Learning Implicitly with Noisy Data in Linear Arithmetic: Preliminaries

 \begin{definition}[Masking process \cite{Loizos2010}] A {\em mask} is a function $M: \Sigma^n \rightarrow \{\Sigma \cup \{*\}\}^n$, with the property that for any $\pmb{\rho} \in \Sigma^n$, $M(\pmb{\rho})$ is {\em consistent} with $\pmb{\rho}$, i.e., whenever $M(\pmb{\rho})_i \neq \ast $ then $M(\pmb{\rho})_i = \pmb{\rho}_i$.
 We refer to elements of the set $(\Sigma \cup \{ \ast \})^n$ as {\em partial assignments}.
 A {\em masking process} $\pmb{M}$ is a mask-valued random variable.
 We denote the distribution over partial examples obtained by applying the masking process as $\pmb{M}(D)$. \end{definition}

+\begin{example} Assume a language with two real-valued variables $x$ and $y$.
+Given a full assignment $\pmb{\rho} : \{ x = 4, y = 5\}$, after applying a masking process on this assignment, we may obtain the partial assignment $\rho : \{x=4,y=*\}$. \end{example}

+In the above example, $x$ is not masked, and thus remains consistent with $\pmb{\rho}$, while $y$ gets masked.
+A partial model will be written using the regular font as $\rho$ vs the bold font for a full model as $\pmb{\rho}$.

-Work by \cite{PAC+SMT} showed that implicitly learning to reason can be done efficiently for standard fragments of arithmetic theories, which integrates a decision procedure to solve SMT formulas.
+Work by \cite{PAC+SMT} showed that implicitly learning to reason can be done efficiently with partial assignments for standard fragments of arithmetic theories, which integrates a decision procedure to solve SMT formulas.
 They proposed a reduction from the learning to reason problem for a logic to any sound and complete solver for that fragment of logic.

-They showed that essentially, as long as there is a sound and complete solver for a fragment of arithmetic, then reasoning under partial evaluation (denoted as $\Delta |_{\rho}$) can be obtained.
+They showed that, as long as there is a sound and complete solver for a fragment of arithmetic, then reasoning under partial evaluation (denoted as $|_{\rho}$) can be obtained.

 \begin{Theorem}[\cite{PAC+SMT}] Let $\cal L$ be a logical language such that for any $\alpha\in\cal L$ and any partial assignment $\rho$ for $\cal L$, $\alpha|_\rho\in \cal L$ also.
 Let A be a sound and complete procedure for deciding entailment for $\cal L$.
 Suppose $\Delta, \alpha \in \cal L$, and $\rho$ is a partial assignment for $\cal L$.
 If $\Delta \models \alpha$, then $\Delta | _{\rho} \models \alpha | _ {\rho}$. \end{Theorem}